Creating a switchable optical cavity with controllable quantum-state mapping between two modes

 In this paper we study a $\Diamond$-type atom interacting with two quantized cavity modes and two classical laser fields.

-The quantized field modes are coupled to lower atomic transitions while the classical laser fields are coupled to upper atomic transitions, as depicted in Fig.~\ref{fig:diamond}.
+The quantized field modes are coupled to lower atomic transitions while the classical laser fields are coupled to upper atomic transitions, as depicted in figure~\ref{fig:diamond}.
 Here, we show that under certain conditions the evolution of this system can be described by a simple effective Hamiltonian, and can be easily controlled just by switching the lasers on and off.
 We also present two applications of this system.
 First of them is the transfer of an arbitrary state of light from one mode to the other.
 Second application is a device that plays the role of an effective cavity, in which we can change the effective {\cal{Q}} factor on demand just by turning the lasers on and off.
 This device is based on the scheme proposed by Tufarelli~\emph{et~al.}~\cite{tufarelliPRL14} but it employs $\Diamond$-type atoms instead of two-level atoms which makes the physics of the described system much richer.
 Thus, the proposed system has the potential to be more versatile and efficient in quantum information processing than the solutions based on the two-level atoms.

-This paper is organized as follows: in Sec.~\ref{sec:model}, we derive the effective Hamiltonian of simple form that governs the evolution of the analyzed complex quantum system.
-In Sec.~\ref{sec:mapping}, we show using this effective Hamiltonian that the system can perform a state-mapping operation between two modes of the cavity.
-In Sec.~\ref{sec:device}, we describe how to use our system as a fast opening high-{\cal{Q}} cavity and we study its performance for this application.
-Finally, we conclude in Sec.~\ref{sec:conclusions}.